Seamless Gutters are they worth the cost

 2. Paint peeling on or around your gutters and/or flecks of orange

-The paint on your gutter is designed to withstand the typical wear & tear throughout the seasons.
+The paint on your gutter is designed to withstand the typical wear and tear throughout the seasons.
 Unless your gutters are extremely old, peeling paint or orange flecks from the beginning stages of rust are an indicator that water is present on a continuous basis.
 This could indicate water is not being removed by the gutter or that cracks or other damage may be present.

 3. Pools of water or signs of mildew around your home’s foundation